 The modern world can get very difficult to navigate through.
 The financial, emotional and physical turmoil a person needs to deal with every day produces an insurmountable amount of stress.
 Such is the current world that one needs to go through a bulk of the problems on their own.

 For an adult who hasn’t been equipped to deal with the vast amount of stress and responsibilities, life can become overwhelming thanks to the problems.
 For many, 9-5 jobs cannot quench their thirst for the knowledge of the vast world.
 Be it an atheist or a religious person, they all have unanswered questions and a deep thirst for knowledge and undergo various crises within themselves.
 While many turn to narcotics, alcohol, and cigarette for a quick fix, many succumb to suicide.
 The picture is very bleak but the solution not as much.

-While many looks for the quick fix, there are people who turn to gurus or teachers for guidance for better living.
+While many look for the quick fix, there are people who turn to gurus or teachers for guidance for better living.
 Religion often provides for a solution in terms of a yogic guru one can follow.
 Guru- meaning one who brings from dark to light, from ignorance to knowledge.
 Amongst the many, we here list the most influential yogis and gurus who have helped shape the lives of millions of lives worldwide.